The Fire Wise Nature Project

 Demonstration Gardens

-We’ll design and plant a garden showcasing a variety of local native low flammability plants.
-Easily accessible by the community, the garden will be used to demonstrate how these plants can help reduce fire risk whilst enhancing biodiversity and form a living seedbank for future plant propagation activities.
+We designed and planted two demonstration gardens showcasing a variety of local native low flammability plants.
+Easily accessible by the community, the gardens will be used to demonstrate how these plants can help reduce fire risk whilst enhancing biodiversity and form a living seedbank for future plant propagation activities.
+See map below to download.

 Community Workshops